geeofree/geeofree/src/blogs/ts-basics.md

 If we type it with the `any` type however, then we can match all the types.

-When we do this however, we add ambiguity to our code: giving rise to questions such as _When we input it a `number` value, what will it give us?_
+When we do this however, we add back ambiguity to our code: giving rise to questions such as _When we input it a `number` value, what will it give us?_

 To mitigate this problem, TypeScript provides the **Generic** type: a type that allows us to define the type of an object based on how we use it.